delapuentem/grafana_client/README.md

 # Grafana API Client
-Custom library of tools for working with dates in any format in Python 3.x
+Python 3.x client to work with the API of your Grafana server.

 ## How to use